jimiadams/jimiadams.github.io/_pages/about.md

   - **Sep 29 - Oct 1**: I conducted a seminar on [Introduction to Social Network Analysis](https://statisticalhorizons.com/seminars/introduction-to-social-network-analysis3/) through Statistical Horizons.
   - **Sep 27**: Andrea Vest Ettekal & I posted a [pre-print](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4231406) of a forthcoming chapter on social network analysis applications in developmental science at SSRN.
   - **Sep 12**: Miranda Lubbers & I posted a [pre-print](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4216936) of a forthcoming chapter on social network data collection at SSRN.
-  - **Jul 31**: I was promoted to full Professor; I also added a courtesy affiliation with the [Department of Mathematical & Statistical Sciences](https://clas.ucdenver.edu/mathematical-and-statistical-sciences/).
   - **2021**: We launched a new Book Reviews section at the *[Journal of Social Structure](https://sciendo.com/journal/JOSS)*!
 I am serving as the inaugural Book Review Editor, so please send suggestions my way.
 <!--  - **Feb 9**: Our next book (w/ Ryan Light) is under contract w/ Columbia University Press! -->